0s11Song/GRASP-Pulsar-Candidates/README.md

 The FFT and FFA searches are complementary.
 FFT search is computationally efficient and well suited to many short-period periodic signals, while FFA search can recover signals whose pulse shapes or periods make them difficult to rank highly in the FFT domain.
 Combining both methods gives a broader and more robust candidate list for manual inspection and follow-up.

+We use [Multi](https://github.com/ifuqy/Multi) and [PICS](https://github.com/zhuww/ubc_AI) for candidates selection.

 Candidate status may evolve as additional observations, timing solutions, or cross-matching results become available.

-## Data
+## Candidates

-The searches are carried out on open-permission radio observation data.
+The searches are carried out on FAST projects that lead by our group members and released data.
 We gratefully acknowledge the principal investigators and observing teams who make their data available for further scientific use.

+## Web Page
 The web page records each source with name, position, DM, spin period, discovery date, project name, and folded diagnostic image.

 Detailed information is bellow: